thorleifjacobsen/ctf/sikt-2023/forensics - meta/README.md

 # Writeup

-Title says it most.
-I quickly downloaded, checked exiftool and saw this under Author:
+Title says it all.
+I quickly downloaded the file and ran `exiftool`, under the `Author` tag I found this:

 ```
 Author                          : c2lrdENURntEQUxMLUVfTUFEM19USDFTfQ==